 Phobias – Addressing irrational fears by altering the patient's response to the feared object or situation.

 Weight Loss Hypnosis – Specifically targeting eating habits and encouraging healthier lifestyle choices to support weight loss goals.
-We will take a deep dive into this in a moment.
+We will take a closer look at this in a moment.

 Combining with Other Therapies